 “Well, we hope you find yourself well cared for in the Brickworks family, but we’re certainly not inward-looking.
 We mean it when we say we’re here for this community.
-Larger community events throughout the year have been and continue to be a core part of who we are as a church – things like the pancake party, Easter egg hunt, summer games and Korean night.
-But we also get involved week by week – in the school, through social activities at the Sunshine Club for young and older people, by getting to know the local police, and simply being out and about as much as we can, helping neighbours in need, and however else we can connect and serve.
+Larger community events throughout the year have been and continue to be a core part of who we are as a church – things like the Pancake Parties, Easter Egg hunts, Summer Events, and Community Carol Services.
+But we also look for ways to get involved week by week – in the school, through various other community activities at the Sunshine Club, by getting to know the local police, simply being out and about as much as we can, helping neighbours in need, and however else we can connect and serve.

 If you join Brickworks we really hope that you’ll find some way of being regularly involved in the community here.
 Don’t feel limited to the things we’ve already done – new ideas are always welcome.”

 “That all sounds pretty exciting.
 Where do I start?”

-“Come along any Sunday morning at 11 (normally the Sunshine Club – but check the calendar for dates when we meet at school), or on Sunday afternoon around 3 for Messy.
-Or drop in to the Cafe on Tuesday morning for a chat about it.
+“Come along any Sunday morning, 11am at the Sunshine Club (but double check the calendar in case we may be meeting elsewhere or at an unusual time).
+Or drop in to the Community Cafe on a Tuesday morning for a chat about it.
 If neither of those times at the Sunshine Club works for you, email or call us, and we can arrange some other time to connect.
 We look forward to meeting you!”